7 Facts About Leicester City Goal-Machine Jamie Vardy

 1. Vardy was released by Sheffield United as a youth player

 Vardy got his first call to the senior team at Stocksbridge Park Steels senior team at the age of 20.
-The England International was called up for the first time in 2007.
+The England International was called up for the first team in 2007.

 3. The Stylish Striker earned just £30 a week

-Vardy used to earn a mere £30 a week while playing for the Stocksbridge Park Steels, and so to pay the bills he worked as a technician making medical splints.
+Vardy used to earn a mere £30 a week while playing for the Stocksbridge Park Steels, and so to pay the bills he worked as a technician in a medical splints.
 And even though it seems a thing of the distant past, it shows how far he has come.

-4. The English International has been a goal-machine since the beginning of the dream
+4. The England International has been a goal-machine since the beginning of the dream

 5. Jamie Vardy broke Ruud Van Nistelrooy’s long held record